NHerreroReder/OpenXcomPruebas/README.md

 ### Minor changes/features

+#### Changes in snipping/spotting mechanism
+If an enemy spotter is killed with one-shot, murder is not tagged by snipper/spotter mechanism.
+You can optionally set that atacking or hitting spotters no longer makes you a valid target for enemy.
+It can be changed at MOD options.

 #### PopUp Screen when a soldier is recovered
 When a soldier full recovers health/wounds  or sanity, a popup apperars on Geoscape screen to warn it.